kxrm/semisearch/docs/BEGINNERS_GUIDE.md

 ### Search feels slow
 Try:
-- `semisearch index .` to speed up future searches
+- `./target/release/semisearch index .` to speed up future searches
 - Search in specific folders instead of everything
-- `semisearch doctor` to check system status
+- `./target/release/semisearch doctor` to check system status

 ### Not finding what you expect
 - Try `--fuzzy` for typo tolerance